FIRST Tech Challenge

 Project Abstract

-This year the Junior Bomb Squad is competing in the FIRST tech challenge (FTC) called Bowled Over!
+This year the Junior Bomb Squad is competing in the FIRST Tech Challenge (FTC) game called FIRST®Skystone.

 Key Milestones